(Approximate reading time 3 minutes)

 B – Berries

-• Naturally sweet and juicy, berries are low in sugar and high in nutrients – they are among the best foods you can eat.
+Blueberrries, strawberries, and blackberries are true super foods.
+Naturally sweet and juicy, berries are low in sugar and high in nutrients – they are among the best foods you can eat.
 Their vibrant colors mean that they are full of antioxidants, including flavonoids and antioxidant vitamins—berries are some of the highest antioxidant foods in existence.
+Berries’ plentiful antioxidant content confers both cardio-protective and anti-cancer effects, such as reducing blood pressure, reducing inflammation, preventing DNA damage, inhibiting tumor angiogenesis, and stimulating of the body’s own antioxidant enzymes.
+Berry consumption has been linked to reduced risk of diabetes, cancers and cognitive decline.
+Berries are an excellent food for the brain—berry consumption improves both motor coordination and memory.

 S – Seeds